solventprotocol/step-staking/README.md

 ## Note

 - **This code is unaudited.
 Use at your own risk.**
-- In this implementation the xTokens are stored in an ATA and not as real SPL-Token.
+- In this implementation the xTokens are stored in an ATA.

 ## Developing